AmrBenSalem/AWS-SAA-C02-Course/README.md

 #### 1.5.2.1.
 How to size VPC

-A subnet is located in one availability zone.
+- A subnet is located in one availability zone.
+(1 AZ => 0+ subnets)
-Try to split each subnet into tiers (web, application, db, spare).
+- 4 tiers (web, application, db, spare)
+- Each subnet is associated with a tier  -> 4 tiers.
-Since each Region has at least 3 AZ's, it is a good practice to start splitting the network into 4 different AZs.
+- Since each Region has at least 3 AZ, it is a good practice to start splitting the network into 4 different AZs.
-This allows for at least one subnet in each AZ, and one spare.
+  - This allows for at least one subnet in each AZ, and one spare.
+- Tiers ideally will profit from every subnet (redundency, availability...) -> 4 subnets x 4 AZs = 16 subnets.
+  - -> 4 subnets for each tier.
+  - -> 4 subnets for each AZ.
-Taking a /16 subnet and splitting it 16 ways will make each a /20.
+- Taking a /16 subnet and splitting it 16 ways will make each a /20.

 ### 1.5.3.
 Custom VPC